The three types of Heatmaps you will see when creating a Heatmap are:

 Example of a Scroll Heatmap

 This data is calculated by analyzing the amount of users who visited the page against the depth each of them have scrolled down.
+If you are running a heatmap that targets multiple pages, Scroll Heatmaps will not be accurate if they vary in size.

 This results in an average of how many users scrolled to each portion of your page.
 To see this, you can place your mouse over the Scroll Heatmap where a marker will show, indicating the exact percentage of users that reached that point of your page.